protolambda/eth2.0-ssz/specs/merkleization/proof_backings/classic.md

 # Classic merkle proof backing

 This format is not optimal for newer multi-proof use cases, but does offer:
-- simplicity
+- Simplicity
-- backwards compatibility
+- Backwards compatibility
-- consistency with regular single-leaf merkle proofs
+- Consistency with regular single-leaf merkle proofs

 ## Contents